sschmid/pw-terminal-password-manager/README.md

 cd ~/secrets

 # optionally configure keychains in ~/.config/pw/pw.conf so you can access them
-# from anywhere otherwise, pw will discover gpg encrypted passwords in the
+# from anywhere, otherwise, pw will discover gpg encrypted passwords in the
 # current directory
-echo '~/secrets/' >> ~/.config/pw/pw.conf
+echo 'keychain = ~/secrets/' >> ~/.config/pw/pw.conf

 # add an entry
 # if you haven't configured ~/.config/pw/pw.conf yet, you need to specify the